-(1) The defendant must evict, remove, and permanently bar from entering the property any persons who committed the criminal activity forming the basis of the public nuisance, including [but not limited to] the defendant himself, his or her family members and relatives, and owners, tenants, occupants, guests, and other persons.
-This may be accomplished through forcible entry and detainer actions, sale of the property, new leases of the property, or other legal action as needed; and

-3 (2) The defendant must take steps to abate the public nuisance, eliminate 4 its past and continuing adverse effects on the neighborhood, and prevent public nuisances from recurring on the property[...
-Such steps may include][including 5 6 but not limited to] landlord training, tenant background checks and screening, 7 [making]improvements to the property, including general repairs which will 8 bring the property into compliance with the City-Uniform Housing Code, § 14-9 3-1 et seg., ROA 1994[-][;] Integrated Development Ordinance, § 14-16-1-1, et 10 seq., ROA 1994, [and-]including fencing, lighting, and destruction of buildings, 11 modifications to leases, security guards, removal of trash, junk, and graffiti, and 12 compliance with all other applicable City Codes; and
+(1) The defendant must evict, remove, and permanently bar from entering the property any persons who committed the criminal activity forming the basis of the public nuisance, including [but not limited to]the defendant himself, his or her family members and relatives, and owners, tenants, occupants, guests, and other persons.
+This may be accomplished through forcible entry and detainer actions, sale of the property, new leases of the property, or other legal action as needed; and the property[,.
+Such steps may include][including but not limited to] landlord training, tenant background checks and screening, [making]improvements to the property, including general repairs which will bring the property into compliance with[the City Uniform] Housing Code, § 14-3-1 et seq., ROA 1994[7][;] Integrated Development Ordinance, § 14-16-1-1, et seq., ROA 1994, [and]including fencing, lighting, and destruction of buildings, modifications to leases, security guards, removal of trash, junk, and graffiti, and compliance with all other applicable City Codes; and